 Document, document, document…… You’ve heard it used often and for many reasons.
 In the world of finance, this concept holds just as important as in other industry worlds.
 Receipts in the accounting world are often referred to as “source documentation”.
 More specifically that means “an original record which contains the detail that supports or substantiates a transaction that will be (or has been) entered in an accounting system.
 Historically source documents were paper documents, today they can often be an electronic records”

 In the US source documentation isn’t as stringently required as other countries, such as Canada, where they are required to keep documentation for everything and a simple bank or credit card statement won’t qualify as a receipt.
-Big ole high-five to all the US based bookkeepers who are breathing a sigh of relief right now!
+Big ole high-five to all the US-based bookkeepers who are breathing a sigh of relief right now!
 But……despite that a receipt may not be mandated to have, as a finance professional looking to provide the best service, your bookkeeper would like it.
-In fact, if you were a client who would provide the receipts, and do so timely, you would quickly become a top 10? client winning hearts of bookkeepers from around the world?!
+In fact, if you were a client who would provide the receipts, and do so timely, you would quickly become a top 10 client winning the hearts of bookkeepers from around the world!